dymurray/apb-blogs/rocketchat-tutorial.md

     namespace: '{{ namespace }}'
     state: absent
 ```
-This will properly delete all created resources in the APBs namespace.
+This will remove all created resources in the APBs namespace.

 ## Building and Testing
-Now that our APB is ready to be tested, we can build and push the image so that it can be deployed by the OpenShift Ansible Broker.
-For this tutorial I am assuming your Ansible Broker is configured to source APBs from the internal OpenShift Registry.
-Please see [here](https://github.com/openshift/ansible-service-broker/blob/master/docs/config.md#local-openshift-registry) to configure the broker with the `local_openshift` registry adapter.
+Now that our APB is ready to be tested, we can build and push the image to be deployed by the OpenShift Ansible Broker.
+For this tutorial, I am assuming your Broker is configured to source APBs from the internal OpenShift registry (Please [refer to this guide](https://github.com/openshift/ansible-service-broker/blob/master/docs/config.md#local-openshift-registry) to configure the OpenShift Ansible Broker with the `local_openshift` registry adapter).

-To push your image onto the OpenShift registry, type:
+To push your image into the OpenShift registry, type:
 ```
 apb push --openshift
 ```

-This command will automatically tag & build your image and push it to the internal OpenShift registry.
-It will then bootstrap the broker and relist the service catalog.
-Refreshing the webUI will display your new APB in the console.
-You can now deploy your application by clicking on it and filling out the respective parameters to deploy rocketchat.
+This command will automatically tag & build your image, push it to the internal OpenShift registry, bootstrap the Broker, and relist the Service Catalog.
+Refreshing the Service Catalog will display your new APB in the console.
+You can now deploy your service by clicking on it and filling out the respective parameters to deploy Rocket.Chat.

 # Troubleshooting

-## APB not displaying in the web console
+## APB not displaying in the Service Catalog
 If you do not see your APB in the OpenShift web console after `apb push --openshift`, a good way to debug is to type:
 ```
 apb list
 ```

-Look at the output and check if your APB is listed.
-If it is, that means the OpenShift Ansible Broker knows about your APB and it is part of it's list of bootstrapped APB specs.
-If it does not show up then try running:
+Examine the output and check if your APB is listed.
+If it is, that means the OpenShift Ansible Broker knows about your APB and is part of it's list of bootstrapped APB specs.
+If it doesn't show up then try running:
 ```
 apb bootstrap
 ```

-If the bootstrap is successful, and you now see your APB but you do not see it in the web console then try typing:
+If the bootstrap is successful and you now see your APB but don't see it in the Service Catalog then try:
 ```
 apb relist
 ```

-This will trigger the service catalog to get the full list of bootstrapped APB specs.
+This will trigger the Service Catalog to get the full list of bootstrapped APB specs.

 # Configuring OpenShift Ansible Broker to deploy RocketChat APB from RHCC
 In order to use images published by ISVs (in this instance [rocketchat-apb](https://access.redhat.com/containers/?tab=overview#/registry.connect.redhat.com/rocketchat/rocketchat-apb)), we need to append the OpenShift Ansible Broker's registry configuration with the `openshift` registry adapter pointing to `registry.connect.redhat.com`.
-To do this, please make sure that your Ansible OpenShift Broker's configuration looks like the following:
+To do this, please make sure that your OpenShift Ansible Broker's configuration has the following:
 ```yaml
 registry:
   - name: isv-registry